Bard College Berlin

 Bard College Berlin (formerly known as ECLA or European College of Liberal Arts) is a private, non-profit institution of higher education in Berlin, Germany.
 It was founded as a non-profit association in 1999.
 Courses are taught in the English language, and the college has a high percentage of international students and international faculty.
 It is one of the few liberal arts colleges in Europe.
 Qualifying students earn both an American B.A. and a German B.A.

-Bard College Berlin is a member of the Open Society University Network.
+Bard College Berlin is a member of the Global Higher Education Alliance for the 21st Century (GHEA21).

 History

 Bard College Berlin was founded as ECLA (a non-profit association) in 1999 under the leadership of Stephan Gutzeit.
 Several other scholars and entrepreneurs, German and international, contributed to its founding.
 The first program to be introduced was the six-week International Summer University.
 Later two one-year programs were developed and still continue to be offered: the Academy Year and the Project Year.
 A four-year Bachelor of Arts program in Humanities, the Arts, and Social Thought was launched in October 2009.

 In November 2011, ECLA merged with Bard College in Annandale-on-Hudson, New York, USA, and subsequently became Bard College Berlin, A Liberal Arts University.
 A four-year BA program in Economics, Politics, and Social Thought was introduced in 2014.

 In August 2018, one of Bard College Berlin's students, Sara Mardini, was arrested in Greece while on her way back to Berlin after having volunteered at the Moria refugee camp in Lesbos, Greece, during the summer.
 The university worked in conjunction with Sara's legal council and Amnesty International to guarantee her release.
 After 106 days in jail, she was released on a bail of 5,000 euro.

+Bard College Berlin became the physical home for Smolny Beyond Borders in 2023, a distance education initiative for scholars whose educations have been interrupted by the Russo-Ukrainian war and decline of academic freedom in Russia.
+It was borne from Smolny College, a Russian-American collaboration between Bard College and St. Petersburg State University, which was forced to cease operations after Bard was declared an "undesirable organization" by Russian authorities in 2021.

+In 2025, after the Second Trump travel ban, Bard College Berlin stepped in to accept eight international students who were accepted to prestigious universities in the United States but were unable to attend due to their national origin.

+Bard College Berlin faculty Dr. Berit Ebert and Prof. Dr. Boris Vormann established the European Democracy Institute (EDI) in 2026.
+The Institute, baed out of Bard College Berlin, awarded the inaugural Fritz Stern Award for Democratic Engagement to Małgorzata Gersdorf, the first woman to serve as President of the Supreme Court of Poland, in January 2026 for her commitment to justice and democracy.